 Are you feeling stressed, tired, or worn out?
 What stresses you the most?
 What causes stress for the people around you – your family, friends, and colleagues?
-And how can you respond under pressure?
+And perhaps more important, how can you overcome stress?

 Susan Lenzkes conducted an informal poll to find out.